morewings/alias-kitchen/README.md

 const aliasConfig = kitchen({recipe: 'rollup'});
 ```

-Alias names and paths are picked from your TypeScript config file (`tsconfig.json`).
+Alias names and paths are picked from `compilerOptions.paths` property of TypeScript config file (`tsconfig.json`).
 You can set a custom file name and path to look up.

 ```js